metaterminal/brownpuzzleclub/README.md

-This repo is no longer maintained.
-(The static site has been forked and now runs off of a private repository.)
+This repo is no longer maintained, and the Brown Puzzle Club website is now deployed through [this repository](https://github.com/Brown-Puzzle-Club/bph-static) under the Brown Puzzle Club organization.

-Nonetheless, if you want to look at how the website is broadly structured behind-the-scenes, here it is!